Skip to content

 contract: myContract,

-implementation: async ({ executeChildWorkflow }, input) => {
+implementation: async (context, args) => {

-// Execute child workflow - returns Future<Result>
+// Execute child workflow - returns ResultAsync<T, E>

-const childResult = await executeChildWorkflow(myContract, "processPayment", {
+const childResult = await context.executeChildWorkflow(myContract, "processPayment", {

-workflowId: `payment-${input.orderId}`,
+workflowId: `payment-${args.orderId}`,

-args: { amount: input.amount, customerId: input.customerId },
+args: { amount: args.amount, customerId: args.customerId },

 });

-// Handle the Result with pattern matching
+// Handle the Result with pattern matching (positional callbacks)

-return childResult.match({
+return childResult.match(

-Ok: (output) => ({
+(output) => ({

 success: true,